-To achieve this objective the basic measure of the lessor's damages should be made the loss of the bargain represented by the lease--i.e., the amount by which the remaining unaccrued rentals provided in the lease exceeds the amount of rental loss that the lessee proves could have been or could be reasonably avoided.
-In other words, the lessor should be entitled to recover the unpaid future rents less such amount as the lessee proves could be or could have been obtained by reletting the property to a tenant reasonably acceptable to the lessor.
+To achieve this objective the basic measure of the lessor's damages should be made the loss of the bargain represented by the lease--i.e., the worth at the time of award of the amount by which the remaining unaccrued rentals provided in the lease exceeds the amount of rental loss that the lessee proves could have been or could be reasonably avoided.
+In other words, the lessor should at the time of award be entitled to recover (1) the accrued unpaid rentals less the amount of rental loss that could have been reasonably avoided plus interest from the time of accrual of each installment and (2) the umpaid future rentals less the amount of rental loss that could be reasonably avoided, the difference discounted to reflect prepayment to the lessor.
+Discounting in this situation is a substitute for payment as installments accrue.
+The rate of discount should therefore permit the lessor to invest the lump sum award at interest rates currently available in the investment market and recover over the period of the former term of the lease an amount equal to the unpaid future rentals less the amount of rental loss that could be reasonably avoided plus interest from the time these rentals would have accrued.
+The Federal Reserve Bank discount rate plus one percent satisfies this test.
+Moreover, it provides a rate subject to judicial notice under Evidence Code Section 452(h) and one that automatically adjusts to changes in the investment market.
+The parties may be permitted to prove that a different rate should be applicable in their case but the Federal Reserve Bank discount rate should satisfy the basic substitution principle.
+The burden of proof to show the amount of rental loss that could have been or could be obtained by acting reasonably in reletting the property should be placed on the lessee.
 This burden of proof rule is similar to the one applied in actions for breach of employment contracts.
 See Erler v.
-Five Points Motors, 249 A.C.A.
-644, 57 Cal.
-Rptr.
+Five Points Motors, Inc., 249 Cal.
+App.2d 560, 57 Cal.
+Retr.
 516 (1967).
 The recommended measure of damages is essentially the same as that now provided in Civil Code Section 3308, but the measure of damages provided by that section applies only when the lease so specifies and the section is silent as to burden of proof.